supabase/pg_replicate/README.md

 If a data sink is not transactional (e.g. `S3Sink`), it is not always possible to keep the CDC stream and the resumption state consistent with each other.
 This can result in these non-transactional sinks having duplicate portions of the CDC stream.
 Data pipeline helps in deduplicating these duplicate CDC events when the data is being copied over to a transactional store like DuckDB.

 Finally, the data pipeline reports back the log sequence number (LSN) upto which the CDC stream has been copied in the sink to the `PostgresSource`.
 This allows the Postgres database to reclaim disk space by removing WAL segment files which are no longer required by the data sink.

+## Kinds of Data Copies

+CDC stream is not the only kind of data a data pipeline performs.
+There's also full table copy, aka backfill.
+These two kinds can be performed either together or separately.
+For example, a one-off data copy can use the backfill.
+But if you want to regularly copy data out of Postgres and into your OLAP database, backfill and CDC stream both should be used.
+Backfill to get the intial copies of the data and CDC stream to keep those copies up to date and changes in Postgres happen to the copied tables.

+## Performance

+Currently the data source and sinks copy table row and CDC events one at a time.
+This is expected to be slow.
+Batching, and other strategies will likely improve the performance drastically.
+But at this early stage the focus is on correctness rather than performance.
+There are also zero benchmarks at this stage, so commentary about performance is closer to speculation than reality.